oddworldng/cmsysbot-telegram/README.md

 #### How to run

-That's all! now you can open your Telegram client and get into your created bot `@YourTelegramBot` and start to use it.
+That's all!
+Now you can open your Telegram client and start a chat with your new bot `@YourTelegramBot` to use it.

 ## Social media